astra-uu-se/gecode-lns-experiments/README.md

-# The Dependency-Curation Scheme: Results, Scheme, and Experiment Scripts
+# Dependency-Curated LNS: Results, Scheme Source Code, and Experiment Scripts
 This repository contains results from our experiments and the scripts for:
 1. converting data file instances to the MiniZinc data file format (.dzn);
 2. running the experiments using the Gecode-based portfolio solver;